You’ll hear these questions asked often. No doubt you’ve asked them yourself.

-Method 1: Pricing to meet your needs
+Method 1: A pricing model to meet your needs

 Here’s a step by step guide of how to do it: